 “Variety” said: “This package marks a definite departure in the fashioning of Judy Garland for the market.
 And it should work out for big returns.
 Instead of the big-voiced, blasting-groove technique applied to her previous packages, she’s now toned down to a tender and torchy mood that’s tremendously effective.
 In addition to the Garland pipes, which seldom sounded better, credit Gordon Jenkin’s arrangements and conducting for making it a socko set.”

-March 6, 1963: Judy’s final film premiere, I Could Go On Singin” in London.
-Judy was escorted by her co-star in the film, Dirk Bogarde.
+March 6, 1963: Judy’s final film premiere, I Could Go On Singing in London.
+She was escorted by her co-star in the film, Dirk Bogarde.

 Photos provided by Kim Lundgreen.
 Thanks, Kim!